Culver–Stockton College: Presidents

+Since Shannon's tenure, 27 presidents have served the university:

-Richard Valentine, a 1970 graduate of Culver–Stockton, served as the 25th president of Culver-Stockton from 2009 to 2014.
-He was the school's dean of admissions from 1977 to 1986.
-In 2012, Valentine launched the first capital campaign in 20 years which increased the endowment from $15.8 million in 2009 to $21.0 million.
+In 2012, Richard Valentine launched the first capital campaign in 20 years which increased the endowment from $15.8 million in 2009 to $21.0 million.

-Kelly M. Thompson became the 26th president of Culver–Stockton College on July 1, 2014.
-She was the college's first woman president.
+Kelly M. Thompson (hired in 2014) was the college's first woman president.
 Highlights of her tenure were the construction of the Carolyn L. and Robert W. Brown Residence Hall and the completion of a comprehensive campaign designed to raise $25 million in eight years, but it only took six years to raise $34 million.
 Enrollment grew from 752 in 2011 to 1,134 in 2017.

-Douglas B. Palmer became the 27th president of Culver–Stockton College on July 1, 2020.

 Campus

 Buildings

 Most of the buildings on today's Culver–Stockton campus have been built since 1937.
 Much construction and complete renovation of the major buildings on campus have taken place since 1980.